Jassa Singh Ahluwalia’s Rise: Forging Kapurthala State and Sikh Unity in 18th-Century Punjab

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What role did Jassa Singh Ahluwalia play in forming the Kapurthala State?
+How did Jassa Singh Ahluwalia help lay the foundations of Kapurthala State?